jvta/AzureVM/README.md

 * boolUseOMSExtension - set to 'true' to use this extension
 * strOmsWorkspaceId (your unique workspace ID)
 * sstrOmsWorkspaceKey (store this in KeyVault if possible)
-* strOmsProxyUri (optional if you require it, leave as empty - "" if not)
+* strOmsProxyUri (optional if you require it, leave as empty e.g. "" if not)

 ### PowerShell DSC
 To use either of the PowerShell DSC extensions you will need to write your own DSC config file and publish it to a storage account blob or other publicly accessible URL location then adjust any settings here to provide the appropriate inputs - the parameters for the Customised DSC extension may vary from what you create.
 Specific DSC content creation is not covered here.